Frequently Asked Questions about Wenlin

 Yes, Wenlin does support both simple and full form (complex/traditional) characters.

-Does Wenlin describe any Chinese dialects besides Mandarin?
-How about Cantonese?
+Does Wenlin describe any Chinese dialects besides Mandarin, such as Cantonese?

 We've added some Cantonese pronunciations of single characters, as footnotes near the bottom of character dictionary entries, but they are only transcriptions, not sound recordings.